gorlanova/be-an-a11y/README.md

 ## Roadmap

 - A translation of the documentation in French
-- When appropriate, an update to the WCAG 3.0 guidelines (not yet released)
+- When appropriate, an update to the WCAG 3.0 content (not yet released)

 ## Feedback